 When a Heritage Committee member experiences a direct or indirect conflict related to an issue they are involved in, it becomes a pecuniary interest and must be disclosed.

-2021 Heritage Advisory Committee Disclosures of Pecuniary Interest
+2023 Heritage Advisory Committee Declarations of Pecuniary Interest

 Heritage Advisory Committee Initiatives